Life planning and financial guidance for clients of all ages

 Proactive Advisor Magazine: Chad, talk about your current practice and your vision for future growth?

-I joined our firm almost 11 years ago and am very grateful to our founder for the opportunity to learn the business and to help the firm grow in new directions.
-We provide a full range of financial products to individual clients, client families, and small-business owners.
+I am very grateful to our firm’s founder for the opportunity to learn the business and to help the firm grow in new directions.
+We provide a wide range of financial products to individual clients, client families, and small-business owners.
 While the majority of our clients are over 50 years old and interested in retirement planning, we have growing segments among younger clients and the small-business audience.

 “I am looking for third-party managers who can help clients with quantitative strategies, based on sophisticated models.”

-My goal is to bring additional professionals into the firm over the coming years, building out our capabilities to have specialists in several different areas.
-These specialists could offer clients tax planning, property and casualty insurance, small-group life, health and retirement benefits, and other small-business services such as succession planning or buy/sell agreements.
+My goal is to bring additional staff resources into the firm over the coming years, building out our capabilities with professionals who have a focus in several different areas, including small-group life and retirement benefits.
 This is in addition to having a strong team of financial advisors who will handle financial and retirement planning, including insurance, investments, and legacy planning.
 We would like to become a resource in the Charlotte area for all of these potential client needs.

 Let’s talk about one of these areas.
 How do you approach the retirement-planning process?